icedwater/CondMDI/data_loaders/custom/README.md

 - utils/get_opt:
   - create custom dataset_name in get_opt: allow for new settings
 - add custom to main() in sample.conditional_synthesis; assertions fail otherwise
-- scripts/motion_process
+- `scripts/motion_process.py`
-  - update coords (upper legs, feet, face vectors, hips) and joints_num
+  - update coords of lower leg joints, feet, facing vectors, upper legs and joints_num
+    - l_idx1, l_idx2 are joints below the hip on the same leg (5 and 8 for t2m)
+    - fid_r, fid_l are joint pairs at the end of the leg ([8, 11] and [7, 10] for t2m)
+    - face_joint_indx is a Z formed from right hip, left hip, right upper arm, left upper arm ([2, 1, 17, 16] for t2m)

 -- train_condmdi::main()
   - train_args(base_cls=card.motion_abs_unet_adagn_xl) <-- overwrite card here? or just leave it